Donate to our GoFundMe to help us fight for our religious freedom!

 statement of beliefs

 OUR PURPOSE is to support and promote the transformation and evolution of human beings and the expansion of global consciousness by communing with the Divine Creator.
-In order to effectuate our purpose, we shall organize retreats and sacred ceremonies related to the expansion of consciousness and oneness with the universal life source through the sacramental consumption of natural entheogens, in addition to other guided relaxation, meditative, mindfulness and expansion practices of ancestral origin.
+In order to effectuate our purpose, we shall organize retreats and sacred ceremonies related to the expansion of consciousness and oneness with the universal life source through the sacramental consumption of Ayahuasca, in addition to other guided relaxation, meditative, mindfulness and expansion practices of ancestral origin.

-WE BELIEVE that natural entheogens were manifested through the Divine Creator in order for all humans, regardless of religion, race, sex, or gender, to facilitate communion with the Divine Creator.
-We believe through the ceremonial and sacred use of natural entheogens our members are able to access their divinity from within.
+WE BELIEVE that Ayahuasca was manifested through the Divine Creator in order for all humans, regardless of religion, race, sex, or gender, to facilitate communion with the Divine Creator.

 WE BELIEVE that through mystical experiences, we seek and receive answers and guidance to specific and ultimate life questions.
 Additionally, we believe that mystical experiences unite us through love, compassion, empathy, understanding, and greater connectivity to all life in the universe.

-NATURAL ENTHEOGENIC SACRAMENTS
+SACRAMENTS

 A. AYAHUASCA

 The main ingredient of this sacrament is the ayahuasca vine, Banisteriopsis caapi.
 The tea itself is also called Ayahuasca (meaning "vine of the soul").
-The secondary ingredients are Chacruna (Psychotria viridis) or Chagropanga (Diplopterys cabrerana) - plants with a relatively high content of the dimethyltryptamine.
+The secondary ingredients are chacruna (Psychotria viridis) or chagropanga (Diplopterys cabrerana) - plants with a relatively high content of the Di Methyl Tryptamine.

-The main molecule of Chacruna or Chagropanga is also a neurotransmitter found in all humans and plays a key role in non-ordinary states of perception.
-This neurotransmitter, called dimethyltryptamine (DMT), is found in the brain, blood, lungs, and other parts of the human body.
+The main molecule of chacruna or chagropanga is also a neurotransmitter found in all humans and plays a key role in non-ordinary states of perception.
+This neurotransmitter, called dimethyltryptamine (DMT),is found in the brain, blood, lungs, and other parts of the human body.
 Scientific study points to the pineal gland ("the third eye" in esoteric traditions), located in the center of the brain, as being the main source of naturally present DMT in human beings.
 In addition to being found in humans, DMT can also be found in all mammal life and an extensive variety of plant life.

-The use for religious/spiritual purposes of Ayahuasca has its origin in the ancestral traditions of the native people of South and Central America.
+The use for religious/spiritual purposes of Ayahuasca, it has its origin in the ancestral traditions of the native people of South America.
 It has been used in religious ceremonies, shamanic healings and therapeutic practices for thousands of years.
 In many ancient cultures the religious use of entheogens has been standard practice since the earliest days of mankind.
 It is unknown how and when the mixture of these two plants was discovered by indigenous people, although many tribes and shamans have their own mythical stories explaining the origins of the medicine ceremonies.

 Some of these traditions have preserved and renewed such practices.
 This knowledge has been revealed in the present forms of rituals, songs and dances through which the divine beings, the sun, the moon, the stars, the forces of Nature and the whole of the Universe are praised as an act of spiritual elevation.